bwoodsend/polycotylus/docs/source/gpg.rst

 **To consume** your signed package, downstream users should install your public key into their package manager's key stores.
-That process is different for each distribution and is documented ender their :ref:`quirks pages <building for>`.
+That process is different for each distribution and is documented under their :ref:`quirks pages <building for>`.